ptabasso2/oteljavalab/section04/README.md

-# Manual tracing: How to set span attributes.
+# Manual tracing: How to set span attributes